rsmp-nordic/rsmp/notes.md

 RSMP message for reading/writing which status messages that will be buffered during communication outage?

-aggregated status: "alarm" og "fault"? simulatar and dokumentation does not agree
+aggregated status: "alarm" or "fault"? simulatar and documentation does not agree aggregated status: "rest" or "idle"? simulatar and documentation does not agree

+reemove references to NTS (national trafik system)

+"Description of the alarm.
+Defined in SXL but is never actually sent."
+Why not?

+Remove references to SUL (signautbytningsliste), use SXL instead